-Many rude lies come against me in my mind every time I write.
+Often, many rude lies come against me when I write.
 This page serves to clear the path of such rubble so I might take some brave steps forward.
 I pray it helps you remove the debris, too, so you might take some next steps on the purposed path set before you.

 Lie #1: You shouldn’t write because someone else has probably already written about it.